 How effective is experiential therapy?

-Experiential therapy has been found to be very effective for substance abuse treatment.
+Experiential therapy has been found to be very effective for substance use treatment.
 Depending on your circumstances, it will likely be combined with traditional forms of therapy or other treatments.
 Because each treatment plan is designed at a patient-specific level, it has the propensity to be more effective than one-size-fits-all approaches to treatment.

 This type of therapy can teach you to be more cooperative, have greater empathy, increase your trust in others, and facilitate team work.
 These are all skills that make it easier to navigate day-to-day life and seek out resources to help you remain sober after treatment.